-With the implementation of the newly formed student services team with our School Psychologist, School Chaplain and Learning Support Coordinator, students, families and staff are well catered for, addressing issues at point of need.
+Our Student Services team consists of our School Psychologist, School Chaplain and Learning Support Coordinator so that our students, families and staff are well catered for as we address issues at point of need.

 The Student Services Team: